-Energy consumption in SomaliaThe most important measure in the energy balance of Somalia is the total consumption of
+Energy consumption in SomaliaThe most important figure in the energy balance of Somalia is the total consumption of

 Somalia can provide itself completely with self-produced energy.
 The total production of all electric energy producing facilities is 339 m kWh, also 108% of own requirements.
 The rest of the self-produced energy is either exported into other countries or unused.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.